 How to Enjoy A Virtual Venice Vacation Online

-I’m going to give you various options for virtual Venice travel and you can choose whatever interests you by simply clicking where highlighted.
+I’m going to give you various options for virtual Venice travel and you can choose whatever interests you by simply clicking on the link where highlighted.

 Google Earth & Google Maps

 Firstly, Google Earth and Google Maps are fabulous resources we all have readily available with which to explore Venice, from our armchairs for free.
 These sites enable you to see different views of Venice – aerial views, street views and panoramic views, 2D & 3D, by navigating your way around online using your keyboard.
 Enjoy the Venice Google Maps Tour and explore Venice here now.

 Another fabulous way to see Venice from above, other than Google is Venice Via Drone here.
 This footage was filmed in March 2020 when Venice shut down, showing an eerily empty city.
 It is a stunning visual spectacular and quite mesmerising to watch.

 Google Arts & Culture

 Google Arts & Culture is a brilliant initiative where Google has collaborated with many major museums around the world to bring art and history to our homes.
 It is one of the best resources available if you normally love visiting museums and galleries, and have an interest in cultural artefacts.
 These virtual tours of Venice allow you to feel like you’re right there experiencing art and culture first hand.
 Make sure to zoom wherever possible.
 Whilst you’re on the Google Arts and Culture website, you should take a look at a few of the different virtual Venice tours on offer.
 These are: